vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/0_CONTENTS.md

 4
 )
 104
 Page.
 The position of this School in the time of Abhinava ...
-103 Lakulīšapāśupata Saiva dualists of the post-Abhinava period 106 Identity of the Siddhānta School with Saiva Darsana of Mādhava
+103 Lakulīśapāśupata Saiva dualists of the post-Abhinava period 106 Identity of the Siddhānta School with Saiva Darsana of Mādhava
 112